 However you decide to use it, enjoy!

-- 3- pounds fresh tomatoes washed, dried, stemmed and cut into large chunks
+- 3 pounds fresh tomatoes washed and dried, stemmed and cut into large chunks

-- 2 approximately 3-inch finely minced serrano chile peppers - stems, seeds and membranes removed (unless you want even more heat -- then leave the membranes for sure!)
+- 2 approximately (3-inch) serrano chile peppers, stems, seeds and membranes removed

 - 2 tablespoons freshly squeezed lime juice